dstackai/dstack/docs/docs/concepts/volumes.md

 !!! info "Reference"
     See the [.dstack.yml reference](../reference/dstack.yml/dev-environment.md)
-    for all supported configuration options and multiple examples.
+    for all supported configuration options and examples.

 ## Creating and registering volumes